jnsngbrll/jnsngbrll/README.md

 <h3>Hi there! 👋</h3>

-<p>I'm <strong>Jansen Gabrillo</strong>, a 20-year-old Bachelor of Science in Information Technology (BSIT) student at the Dominican College of Tarlac.
-Currently, my primary focus lies in developing web applications and honing my skills in various technologies to enhance my proficiency in web development.</p>
+<p>I'm <strong>Jansen Gabrillo</strong>, a 21-year-old Bachelor of Science in Information Technology (BSIT) student at the Dominican College of Tarlac.
+My primary focus is on developing <strong>mobile applications</strong>, <strong>websites</strong>, and <strong>web applications</strong>.
+I especially enjoy front-end development because of my passion for creating user interfaces.

 #